 Ms Myriam Westcott has been working with acoustic shock patients on a frequent basis since 2002.
 She is the most experienced audiologist internationally in the provision of acoustic shock evaluation and therapy.
 Myriam has extensive experience in the rehabilitation of tinnitus and hyperacusis, dominant symptoms of acoustic shock disorder.

-In the early 1990s, co-inciding with the rapid growth of call centres around the world, increasing numbers of call centre employees were reporting an unusual cluster of symptoms following exposure to a sudden, unexpected, loud noise (acoustic incident)randomly transmitted via the telephone line.
+In the early 1990s, co-inciding with the rapid growth of call centres around the world, increasing numbers of call centre employees were reporting an unusual symptom cluster after hearing a sudden, unexpected, loud noise (acoustic incident) transmitted via their headset.

-Call centre staff using a telephone headset or handset are vulnerable to acoustic shock because of the increased likelihood of exposure, close to their ear(s), to an acoustic incident.
+Call centre staff using a telephone headset or handset are vulnerable to acoustic shock because of the increased likelihood of hearing an acoustic incident close to their ear(s).
 More generally, acoustic shock can occur following exposure to any sound which gives a severe fright or is associated with a highly traumatic experience.